 Single motherhood is definitely on the rise and has become an accepted norm in the United States.
 And, although divorce is one of the main events that leads to single parenting, there is also a majority of cases in the US stemming from pregnancy outside of wedlock.

-There are many people who get married, have children, get divorced, and then split custody.
+There are many people who get married, have children, get divorced, and then split custody, learn more at these online divorce websites handled by experts.
 In essence, they become single parents because they are caring for their children without support on the days that they have them.
 This can be really hard, especially when you are used to co-parenting.
 In addition, there is the element of the inconsistency as well as unresolved feelings from the marital separation that will leave everyone with heartache and pain.